boyangzhang/cis195-hw2-calculator/README.md

 I also want to take 1 late day to fix some corner cases!

 Also divide by 0 returns 0 in that part of the operator because I don't wanna deal with NaNs

+Finally, I was attempting to resize large inputs, but XCode kept crashing when I tried autoshrink the text and I don't have time to do many inputs!

+Added backspace and expression features, but not enough time (and see note above about autoshrink) to make it handle a huge expression gracefully. (sadface)